-The prestige of playing for the club comes along with all the bell and whistles required to make life living in the small yet expensive hub city often dubbed to be the center of modern Europe, a breeze.
+The prestige of playing for the club comes along with all the bell and whistles required to make life living in the small yet expensive hub city often dubbed to be the centre of modern Europe, a breeze.

-It then rather saddened me to read about the unfortunate turnaround of fortune of a former player whom I considered as having a big heart and passion for the beautiful game – but was a bit aloof and care-free on the pitch.
-It turns out this was a character trait that extended to his financial affairs.
+It was rather sad to read about the unfortunate fortune of a former player who had a big heart and passion for the beautiful game.
+He was, however, a bit aloof and care-free on the pitch.
+It turns out this was a character trait that perhaps extended to his financial affairs.

 This mindset can be instilled in us from a relatively young age if you have had the luxury of growing up with parents, teachers or a mentor who imparts this knowledge to you.
 It can also be learned later in life – often the hard way.

 Similar to starting a business, the biggest barrier to entry into any form of investment is always the initial capital.
 Once you have it, coupled with the investor mentality, it’s hard to fail financially in life: just ask the current sitting American president!

 What you do with the money when you inherit it, win it, or save up from a weekly or monthly project-based income is more important than just having it in the first place.

 Let’s firstly be sensible about this – investing is always a long-term project.
 A desire to reap short-term gains or having such a mentality is paramount to risky gambling or betting against the odds.

 “Patience is an investor’s game – if you don’t have any, don’t bother with the mechanisms that don’t lock you in for a few months to enable you to realize a return.”